 At the consideration stage, your goal is to motivate prospective users to sign up and try out your product by conveying relevant value propositions in a clear and appealing manner.
 At this point, your customer experience is only just beginning, and it's critical to start your relationship on the right foot.

-The Identify Signup Barriers survey consists of a metric that measures intent to signup followed by an open-ended question to identify barriers that could prevent visitors from moving forward.
+The Identify Signup Barriers study consists of a metric that measures intent to signup followed by an open-ended question to identify barriers that could prevent visitors from moving forward.

 Target visitors on your homepage or marketing site who have not yet created accounts.

-This survey will help you understand the level of intent among users visiting your site as well as identifying opportunities to increase conversion through product or messaging optimizations.
-When tracking over time, this survey gives you a valuable metric to measure progress against as you make improvements to your product and messaging.
+This study will help you understand the level of intent among users visiting your site as well as identifying opportunities to increase conversion through product or messaging optimizations.
+When tracking over time, this study gives you a valuable metric to measure progress against as you make improvements to your product and messaging.

 - Improve the Onboarding Experience

 - Reduce Onboarding Drop-off

 Does your product offer a trial period rather than a free version?
 If so, you should use the similar Improve the Trial Experience and Improve Trial-to-Subscription Conversion studies for this stage instead.
 These studies are nearly identical to those displayed below with slight wording adjustments to reflect the trial experience.